trhermes/Ust-Biyke-R-Map/README.md

 # Ust-Biyke-R-Map
-R code for map used in Short Communication paper about Ust'-Biyke
+R code for map used in Short Communication paper about the archaeological site Ust'-Biyke